James’ caps busy weekend with 32 as Lakers beat Hawks 101-96

 Then, James traveled on to Atlanta to face the struggling Hawks.

+The Hawks kept it close all the way.
+Vince Carter passed up an open layup and dished to rookie Cam Reddish in the corner for a potential tying 3-pointer, but the shot clanked off the rim.
+Danny Green went to the other end and knocked down a pair of free throws to send the Hawks to their fourth straight loss.

+”We did our best to compete,” Atlanta coach Lloyd Pierce said. ”I’m proud of our guys.”

-If the home team was hoping to get an off night from James, he quickly dispelled that notion with a dazzling first half.
+If the home team was hoping to get an off night from James, he quickly dispelled that notion.

-James had the crowd – many of them decked out in his No. 23 jersey – oohing and ahhing with an appropriate 23-point effort.
+James had the crowd – many of them decked out in his No. 23 jersey – oohing and ahhing with an appropriate 23-point effort in the first half.

-He turned in three thunderous slams.
+He threw down three thunderous slams.
 He knocked down a couple of mid-range jumpers.
 He ventured out beyond the arc to swish a couple of 3-pointers – including a step-back shot from nearly 5 feet behind the stripe to finish off the first half, sending the Lakers to the locker room with a 55-48 lead.

 He also had seven rebounds and blocked a shot, but the play that really had everyone talking was an assist – a no-look, between-the-legs pass that caught Dwight Howard breaking down the lane for a massive dunk.

-Rondo also contributed to the ”Showtime” performance, finishing off a four-on-one with a dazzling move that looked as though he was about to throw up a lob for James streaking off the wing.
+Rondo also contributed to the ”Showtime” performance, finishing off a four-on-one with a dazzling move that looked as though he was about to throw up a lob to James streaking off the wing.

 The lone defender, De’Andre Hunter, was left reeling as Rondo hung on to the ball for an uncontested layup.
 James flew in behind his teammate like he was going for the block, adding some style points to an already impressive play.